PT / YT / LP Cheatsheet

 • 1 PT lets you redeem 1 unit of the original asset at maturity date.

-• PT is similar to in traditional finance.
+• PT is similar to zero-coupon bond in traditional finance.

 Yield Token (YT)